 Athena Nochua in Adelaide

-The Adelaide chapter, Athena Nochua, was a stirring group exhibition rejoicing in the talents of female artists from Australia and around the world.
+The Adelaide chapter, Athena Nochua, brought the idea off the page and onto the wall — a stirring group exhibition rejoicing in the talents of female artists from Australia and around the world.
 A line-up of 24 powerful graphic artists and illustrators filled the cosy confines of Espionage Gallery in South Australia, opening on Thursday 13 June.
+The intimacy of the room was part of the message: a small space, densely hung, that insisted on the sheer quantity and range of the work.

 The view from 2026

-Two decades on from CURVY's first issue, the conversation it started has been absorbed into the mainstream — festivals, grants and platforms now exist to do what a single book once did alone.
-But the model still teaches something: that visibility is not a press release, it is a practice you repeat, year after year, until the absence you were correcting stops being normal.
-CURVY did the unglamorous, cumulative work.
+Two decades on from CURVY's first issue, the conversation it helped start has been absorbed into the mainstream — festivals, grants and platforms now exist to do, at scale, what a single self-published book once did alone.
+But the model still teaches something the current moment often forgets: that visibility is not a press release or a one-off campaign, it is a practice you repeat, year after year, until the absence you were correcting stops being normal.
+CURVY did the unglamorous, cumulative work — the same patient logic behind the cinema-preservation effort we cover in the fund that saves women's cinema.
 The wave it set going has not stopped.